mk12/luminosity/README.md

 To learn how to write scenes for Luminosity, check out the [Sample][] scene and the [Parse][] module.

 Of special note, all colours and vectors are specified as 3-element arrays.
 Colour channels are floating-point (0.0–1.0, not 0–255).
-The width (and aspect ratio) of the camera is dependant on the resolution in the settings, while the height remains constant. `ortho-scale` is used to increase the size of an orthographic camera, and for perspective cameras, simply move it further back or adjust the `focal-length`.
+The width (and aspect ratio) of the camera is dependant on the resolution in the settings, while the height remains constant.
+Use `ortho-scale` to increase the size of an orthographic camera, and for perspective cameras, simply move it further back or adjust the `focal-length`.

 [Sample]: https://github.com/mk12/Luminosity/blob/master/Sample.json
 [Parse]: https://github.com/mk12/Luminosity/blob/master/Parse.hs